 “I have a busy afternoon with 5 patients scheduled including a complicated hospital discharge, I am going to be more rushed than usual.
 Here’s my first patient, she is just here to follow up a change we made to her antihypertensive regimen 2 months ago.”

 This helps your preceptors to know how to dial down their teaching and help with patient flow.

 “This is a patient whom I have followed for several years, she is complex and chronically ill.
-My main question today is how to evaluate and manage her worsening renal function”
+My main question today is how to evaluate an acute on chronic decompensation in her renal function”